iliabylich/iliabylich.github.io/_posts/2015-05-14-experimental-mysql-http-api-and-ruby.markdown

 layout: post
 title:  "Experimental MySQL HTTP API and Ruby"
 date:   2015-05-14 00:00:00 +0300
-categories: ruby MySQL databases
+categories: Ruby MySQL databases
 toc: true
 comments: true
 ---
 Yes, MySQL has an HTTP API which is:
 1. an experimental feature
-2. it ships as a native plugin only for 5.7 version (http://labs.mysql.com/?id=3)
+2. it ships as a native plugin [only for 5.7 version](http://labs.mysql.com/?id=3)

 Basically, it allows you to work with your database in the following ways:
 1. as an SQL endpoint